rikx/icom5047/README.md

 # icom5047
 Capstone Project

-made public so Ramon can copy pasta
+made public so Ramon can remember the good times